 An important point about the card is the time limit.
 You will activate the card only after using it.
 So, you can plan your travel according to this arrangement.
-If it is a 24-hour card and you’ll start traveling the next day, you may not want to use it immediately.
+If it is a 24-hour card and you’ll start traveling the next day, you may not want to use the Lisbon transport card.

-Also, you can postpone your card if you need to cancel your trip after your purchase.
+Also, you can postpone your Lisbon pass if you need to cancel your trip after your purchase.

 If It is a 24-Hour Card